Recognizing Tortious Interference With Expected Inheritance

 In order to prove tortious interference, the victim must be able to prove to a reasonable certainty that the gift or devise would have been made if there had been no interference.

 Since Beckwith v.
-Dahl was decided in 2012, there have been no further published California cases on the issue.
-However, there has been one unreported decision that offers some additional guidance.
+Dahl was decided in 2012, there have been no published California cases on the issue until 2020.
+In Gomez v.
+Smith (2020) Cal.App.5th, it was concluded that the plaintiff should receive the benefit of a trust instrument that her late husband wanted to execute because two of his children precluded him from meeting with his lawyer to sign it.
+Prior to the Gomez v.
+Smith decision, there had been only one unreported decision that offers some additional guidance.
 In Anderson v.
 Gleason, 2017 WL 4003768, the Court dismissed a cause of action for tortious interference with expected inheritance for two reasons.
-The first reason was that the plaintiff had an adequate remedy through the Probate Court, because unlike the plaintiff in Beckwith, the plaintiff in Anderson was a legal heir and therefore had standing to challenge in Probate Court an existing will and trust.
+The first reason was that the plaintiff had an adequate remedy through the Probate Court because unlike the plaintiff in Beckwith, the plaintiff in Anderson was a legal heir and therefore had the standing to challenge in Probate Court an existing will and trust.
 The second reason was that, unlike in Beckwith, the testator was still alive.
 The Court reasoned that the plaintiff could not “assert to a reasonable degree of certainty that the bequest or devise would be in effect at the time of death but for the interference [because] . . . a testator is able to change his or her testamentary documents at any time before death.”

-While California Courts have not provided further guidance on the parameters of the tort, a few other states have updated their discussion of the issue since Beckwith.
+Even though the California Courts had not provided further guidance on the parameters of the tort until 2020, a few other states have updated their discussion of the issue since Beckwith.

 In Bjork v.
 O’Meara (2013), 986 N.E.2d 626, the Supreme Court of Illinois ruled that a claim for tortious interference with inheritance was governed by the statute of limitations for recovery of property, not the shorter statute of limitations for bringing a will contest.
 A tortious interference claim, the court held, is a claim for damages, not a claim to any property in the estate.